 - Tax-free Childcare (TFC) accounts are available to all eligible parents.
 You cannot use TFC if you are receiving childcare vouchers, a scheme that is closed to new entrants. - Under TFC, where both parents work and earn a specified minimum income (but neither has income of more than £100,000 per year), they are able to put up to £8,000 a year per child into an account, which the Government will top up with 25p for every £1 contributed by the parents. - A TFC account can be used to pay for childcare for a child aged 11 and under, except for disabled children, where the limits are doubled and contributions can continue up to the age of 17. - 4.
-Unlike the voucher scheme, TFC is available to the self-employed. - You cannot get TFC at the same time as claiming Working Tax Credit, Child Tax Credit or Universal Credit. - 6.
-Parents of 3 and 4 year-olds may be eligible for up to 30 hours of government-funded childcare, for up to 38 weeks a year, subject to various qualifying conditions.
-This is extended to include 15 hours of childcare for parents of 2 year-olds from April 2024 and for parents of those aged 9 months and over from September 2024.
+Unlike the voucher scheme, TFC is available to the self-employed. - 5.
+You cannot get TFC at the same time as claiming Universal Credit. - 6.
+Parents may be eligible for up to 30 hours of government-funded childcare, for up to 38 weeks a year, subject to various qualifying conditions.
+The number of hours of free childcare per week that you can get depends on the age of your child.
+If your child is: - 9 months to 2 years old, you can get 15 hours: - 3 to 4 years old, you can get 30 hours.

-Main exempt benefits
+Main exempt benefits Benefit item

-Benefit item
+Mobile phone

-Mobile phone Subsidised meals Free parking at or near the employee's place of work Pension contributions

-Personal incidental expenses when staying away from home Qualifying relocation expenses

-Medical treatment to help an employee return to work from absence of at least 28 days.
-"Trivial benefits" not given in recognition of work done (or to be done)
+Subsidised meals Free parking at or near the employee's place of work Pension contributions Personal incidental expenses when staying away from home Qualifying relocation expenses Medical treatment to help an employee return to work from absence of at least 28 days.
+'Trivial benefits' not given in recognition of work done

+(or to be done)